 You can decide who you would prefer to contact first about making a complaint, and that person will help to ensure all your options are explained to you.
 You can always expect us to listen, and then to investigate and respond promptly to your concerns.

-If staff have been unable to resolve your concerns and you want to make a formal complaint you can contact the Trust's Chief Executive or Complaints Team.
+If staff have been unable to resolve your concerns and you want to make a formal complaint you can contact the Trust's Chief Executive or Complaints and PALS Team.
 See the Contact box on the right for further details.

 If you have something you want to say about our services, you can also visit the Patient Opinion website.
 This is an independent site which has been set up to give people the opportunity to tell their story about their experience of using NHS services.

 A member of staff will be identified as the lead and that person will work with you to agree how best to respond to your complaint.
 This can be done in a method you prefer, including by telephone, in person or in writing.
 For further information about how to complain, please feel free to contact a member of the Complaints and PALS Team.

 When will I hear from you?

 We will contact you within three working days of receiving your complaint to acknowledge we have received it and to confirm what arrangements we will be making to help address your concerns.
 We will tell you who will be involved in the investigation and who will be responding.
 We will also agree with you how the response will be made.
 Our commitment to you is that, unless agreed otherwise, we will respond to your complaint within 25 working days.

 I am unsure whether or not I want to make a formal complaint